santaes/angular_meteo_test/README.md

 # 🌤️ Angular Meteo Dashboard

+# Screenshot is located in the /assets folder as "screenshot.png"

 A real-time monitoring dashboard for energy production and temperature data, built with Angular 20.3.0.
 This application displays live data visualizations and historical metrics in an intuitive interface.

 ## ✨ Features